 Every student applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
-This form is in addition to the Wesleyan Financial Aid Application Form.
-You can also get the FAFSA form from your secondary school counselor.
-You should send it in as soon as possible after October 1.
+Applications are available online, and you can also get the FAFSA form from your secondary school counselor.
 To learn more about FAFSA, click here.

 All merit awards are renewable from year to year, provided the student is enrolled full time (12 or more semester hours) at Wesleyan and satisfies other stipulated conditions of her scholarship.
 Incoming students may not receive more than one merit award.

 Once a student has been accepted to Wesleyan College, she will be contacted by an Admission Counselor who will send her an official invitation to compete in an interview process (by faculty/department) on Scholarship Day for up to full tuition scholarships.
-No student can apply for any one scholarship - their qualifications and interests indicated in their application/GPA/test scores will be matched with a scholarship and they will be contacted by Admissions, if they qualify.
+No student can apply for any one scholarship - their qualifications and interests indicated in their application/GPA/test scores will be matched with a scholarship and if they qualify, they will be contacted by Admissions.

 The Wesleyan College Scholarship Day is an invitation-only spring semester event for high school seniors who have demonstrated exemplary academic records, leadership, or talents through their applications for admission.
 Students may also compete for a performance art scholarship in art, music, or theatre.
 Scholarship opportunities are greatly enhanced by participation in Scholarship Day.
 Call (800) 447-6610 for more information.